Home About Work Approach Impact Contact

 The demo below runs two pre-loaded scenarios: a customer service onboarding knowledge gap with a Strong Build verdict, and a warehouse system migration where training is not the right solution.
 Both show the full analysis flow, including scoring, framework output, and the recommended action plan.

 Demo version.
 Two curated scenarios are pre-loaded.
 No API calls are made and no data leaves your browser.
-The production tool connects to the Anthropic API for live AI-generated analysis.
+The production tool offers both basic mode and AI mode.
+Both use the same framework-based scoring engine.
+AI mode adds conversational follow-ups and document understanding on top.

-Screenshots from a live session showing the full intake flow, scoring results, and PDF report export.
+Screenshots from a live session walking through the intake flow, analysis dashboard, and stakeholder-ready report.

 Standardized Intake

 Replaced inconsistent stakeholder intake with a structured, repeatable diagnostic process.
-Every request goes through the same 19-question analysis before a development decision is made.
+Every request goes through the same 20-question analysis before a development decision is made.

 Non-Training Identification

 Enables explicit identification of non-training solutions when the root cause is a process gap, environmental barrier, or motivation issue.
-The verdict logic is designed to surface this, not obscure it.
+The verdict logic is designed to make that call clearly when the evidence supports it.

 Stakeholder-Ready Output